shrabhay/Morse-Code-Converter/README.md

-# ReadMe for Text to Morse Code Converter
+# Text to Morse Code Converter
 ## Overview
 This Python script is a Text to Morse Code and Morse Code to Text Converter.
 It allows users to seamlessly switch between text and Morse code translations, providing a quick and interactive way to encode and decode messages.